Key information

 Supportive

 Children in care have a range of physical and emotional needs.
-Supporting them to feel safe is a priority.
+Supporting them to feel safe and connected is a priority.
 A supportive care environment helps children and young people to settle into care while maintaining a relationship with their families.
-Carers are asked to help with transport to family visits and provide children and young people with patience and understanding when they are sad about being away from their families.
+Foster carers are asked to help with transport to family visits and provide children and young people with patience and understanding when they express their feelings about being away from their families and homes.

 Helping children to participate in sporting, community or cultural activities is also part of the role of a foster carer.
-Carers may also be asked to undertake therapeutic play with the child or young person or attend medical or counselling appointments with them.
+Foster carers may also be asked to undertake therapeutic play with the child or young person or attend medical or counselling appointments with them.

 Playful

 A sense of humour and playfulness is a key ingredient for foster carers.
-Connecting with the child or young person, playing fun games, going for walks, and being a bit ‘goofy’ all help them to feel a sense of belonging.
+Connecting with the child or young person, playing fun child led games, being active, and generally being playful all help them to feel a sense of inclusion and belonging.

 Communication skills